Steel industry in China: 20th century

+From the early 1900s through both world wars, China's steel industry was small and sparsely populated.
+The industry's infrastructure which had relied on Soviet technology was mostly destroyed during the wars.

+The steel industry became a priority during the country's First Five-Year Plan period (1953–1957), when industrial development became China's primary goal.
+Power plants, steel, mining, machinery, chemicals, and national defense were deemed high priorities.
+Among the large steel mills built or expanded under Soviet-style planning, only Anshan Iron and Steel operated close to the desired capacity by 1956.
+During this time, slow steel production hindered China's industrial growth.

+As a result, Chinese leadership mandated a major increase in steel production in late 1957 and early 1958.
+These efforts included major investments in large scale steel manufacturing as well as the reorganization of urban labor in an effort to produce steel at other scales.

-China underwent rapid economic industrialisation since Deng Xiaoping's capitalist reforms which took place in 1978.
+China underwent rapid economic industrialisation since Deng Xiaoping's market reforms which took place in 1978.

 The steel industry gradually increased its output.
 China's annual crude steel output was 100 million tons in 1996.

 21st century

-China produced over 1 billion tonnes of steel in 2022, 51.9% of the world's total production and up from 123 e6t of steel in 1999.
+China produced over 1 billion tonnes of crude steel in 2022, 52.9% of the world's total production, and up from 123 e6t of steel in 1999.
 After ascension to the WTO China aggressively expanded production for export and the growing appetite of local manufacturing industries such as automotive vehicles, consumer electronics and building materials.

 The Chinese steel industry is dominated by a number of large state-owned groups which are owned via shareholdings by local authorities, provincial governments and even the central authorities.
 According to China Iron and Steel Association, The top 5 steel groups by production volume in 2015 are Baosteel Group–Wuhan Iron and Steel Corporation, Hesteel Group, Shagang Group, Ansteel Group and Shougang Group.

+As of at least 2024, the Chinese steel industry is highly fragmented, with a large number of companies.

-By 2008 raw materials such as Iron ore prices grew and China had to reluctantly agree to price increases by the three largest iron ore producers in the world; BHP, Rio Tinto and Vale.
-During the Global financial crisis the Chinese steel mills won price reprieves as demand from their customers slowed.
+By 2008 raw materials such as iron ore prices grew and China had to reluctantly agree to price increases by the three largest iron ore producers in the world; BHP, Rio Tinto and Vale.
+During the 2008 financial crisis, the Chinese steel mills won price reprieves as demand from their customers slowed.
 When the demand started to pick up again in 2009 and in 2010, the price crept back up due to higher demand for automobiles, low interest rates, government fiscal stimuli around the world.
 Prices for iron ore were negotiated on an annual contract pricing scheme.